Home - Bookapy Book Preview

 “Very well, Darras,” she chuckled.
 “Now, any further questions?”

-“Two thirds of it is forest, but there are a number of Elven tribes living in it protecting the trees from exploitation by the Humans.”
+“Two-thirds of it is forest, but an Elven nation is living in it and is protecting the trees from human exploitation... aided by the forest folk.”

 “No Dwarves?”

 “Yes.
-Humanity mostly gets on with both species, though there are purely Human, Elven and Dwarven Kingdoms as well who do not, it appears, get on with anyone,” Erren chuckled.
+Humanity mostly gets on with both species, though there are purely Human, Elven and Dwarven kingdoms who do not, it appears, get on with anyone,” Erren chuckled.

 “Constant war between Realms?”

 “No, but occasionally bitter rivalries can explode over minor issues.
-Plus there are some Realms like the Orcen ones who are naturally combative anyway.”
+Plus, some realms like the Orcen ones are naturally combative anyway.”

 “And I’ll have to go into all?”